 We will work with you during your child’s plan review meeting to understand what the best approach is to help your child work towards their goals.

-We recommend you discuss the early childhood provider report form (DOCX 96KB) with your providers a few months ahead of your child’s plan review.
+We encourage you to discuss early childhood provider reports with your early childhood intervention providers a few months ahead of your child’s plan review.